huyTon-IceBear/data-analysis---machine-learning/pages/analysis/driver-performance-comparison.md

 To address the query:

-"What is the difference in performance between the two drives in our team?"
+"What is the difference in performance betIen the two drives in our team?"

-Regarding the difference in performance between the two drivers in Mercedes team, Lewis Hamilton (car number 44) and George Russell (car number 63), we will delve into specific sub-questions.
+Regarding the difference in performance betIen the two drivers in Mercedes team, Lewis Hamilton (car number 44) and George Russell (car number 63), I will delve into specific sub-questions.

 These sub-questions will provide insights into various aspects of their racing performance.
 ## Sector Performance Comparison
 1. Which driver is best in which sector?

-To evaluate the performance of Lewis Hamilton and George Russell in each sector, we examined their average sector times across all races.
+To evaluate the performance of Lewis Hamilton and George Russell in each sector, I examined their average sector times across all races.

 Lewis Hamilton's average sector times are as follows: